 No. The next step is to register with the Accessibility Office and ensure the Accessibility Coordinator has received a copy of the IEP or 504 evaluation/plan.
 Your child must then meet with the Accessibility Coordinator for the Interactive Process to review all the documentation, determine if additional documentation is needed and discuss what accommodations or supports may be appropriate in the college setting for access.
 Once your child has registered with Accessibility Services, an Accessibility Coordinator will contact your student to arrange a meeting.
-Here is the QR code to register...
+Here are the steps to register...

-- Once on the Accessibility Services page, choose the blue tab that states "Register with Accessibility Services." - Fill out completely and submit.
+- Go to the main St Petersburg College Page. - Scroll to the very bottom of the page and click on Accessibility Services. - Once on the Accessibility Services page, choose the blue tab that states "Register with Accessibility Services." - Fill out completely and submit.
 An Accessibility Coordinator will then contact you.

-4. My child is a minor, why is the Accessibility Coordinator meeting with him/her/ them and not the parents?
+4. My high schooler is a minor, why is the Accessibility Coordinator meeting with him/her/ them and not the parents?